 - View the 2013 Semester Catalog (PDF, 4MB)

 - View the 2013 Summer Catalog (PDF, 1MB)

 - US State Department "Students Abroad"

 - SIT Study Abroad Gear

-The program includes a guest lecture series, which is presented by academics, professionals, and grassroots activists.
-Lecturers represent a range of disciplines including political science, anthropology, women’s and gender studies, queer theory, sociology, and sexology.
-Students also participate in a practicum or volunteer opportunity with a Dutch or international organization.
+The program includes two guest lecture series, one around LGBT and feminist studies and one around migration, gender, and sexuality.
+They are presented by academics, professionals, and grassroots activists.
+Lecturers represent a range of disciplines, including women’s and gender studies, LGBT studies, migration and ethnic studies, anthropology, sociology, and sexology.
+Students also participate in a community volunteer experience with a Dutch or international organization.

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.